eclipse-iceoryx/iceoryx2/integrations/ros2/README.md

 just setup integrations-ros2
 ```

-It installs the colcon build tools, generates the message crates and builds
+It installs the colcon build tools and generates the message crates into
-the colcon examples, placing everything in `integrations/ros2/target/<distro>`.
+`integrations/ros2/target/<distro>`.

 ## Building and Testing